vicentepese/AT-HLA/README.md

 - *ChiPVAL*: Chi-square P-value
 - *ChiPVAL_CORR*: Chi-square P-value FDR corrected
 - *OR*: Odds Ratio computed directly from the contingency matrix
-- *A0 / A1 / A2 in Case/Control*: In order, these columns correspond to the non-carrier, heterozygus, and homozygous counts in cases and controls.
+- *A0 / A1 / A2 in Case/Control*: In order, these columns correspond to the non-carrier, heterozygous, and homozygous counts in cases and controls.
 - *carrier/alleleFreq*: Carrier or allele frequency.
 - *carrier/alleleCount*: Count of the carrier or allele specified in *allele*.
-- *carreir/alleleTotal*: Total number of carriers or alleles included in the analysis.
+- *carrier/alleleTotal*: Total number of carriers or alleles included in the analysis.

 ## 3.2 Logistic Model Analysis